ChilliCream/workshops/crypto/docs/docs/02-Hot Chocolate/05-Mutations.md

 }
 ```

 We can pass into the mutation the symbol and get returned the `Watchlist`.
 This is actually very close to how we write a simple method in C#.
-However, as we get more fields this style would not scale very well.
-Also we would head towards a structure of mutation that is different for every use-case.
+However, as we get more fields, this style would not scale very well.
+Also, we would head towards a structure of mutation that is different for every use case.

 ## Relay Mutation Convention

-In GraphQL we actually have a convention on how to design mutations.
+In GraphQL, we have a convention on how to design mutations.

 :::info

-Originally this design was introduce by relay as one of their server guidelines.
+Initially, this design was introduced by Relay as one of their server guidelines.

 https://relay.dev/docs/v9.1.0/graphql-server-specification/#mutations